What should I do after I receive a medical bill

-What can I do about my expensive medical bill?
+What should I do after I receive a medical bill?

-- Verify the name and address on the bill.
-Is this your bill?
+• Verify the name and address on the bill.
+Is this your bill or the bill of your minor child?
 If it is, review the bill carefully.

-- Check the list of charges and make sure you recognize all the types of care on the bill.
-Billing departments and insurance companies can make mistakes, so follow up if something does not look right.
+• Check the list of charges and make sure you recognize all the types of care on the bill.
+Billing departments and insurance companies can make mistakes; follow up if something does not look right or if you think the charges have already been paid.

-- If you do not understand your bill, call the billing office or your health insurance plan to ask questions.
+• If you do not understand your bill or there seems to be an error, call the billing office or your health insurance plan to ask questions.

 If you call your insurance company or a billing office